 Thriving in higher education is all about pursuing your goals and ambitions within the realities of the institution--structural, social, and political--and knowing when to make adjustments and larger changes.
 Developing a career involves recognizing the emphasis placed on three critical activities: service, teaching, and research.
-Receive an online critique of your CV from the instructor and fellow participants.
+Receive online feedback on academic career goal setting.

 During the Career Planning & Development Module, you will engage in exercises and discussions related to:

 The tuition of $395 includes all class materials.